implse/Data_Structure_Python/README.md

 - Internally this Algorithm uses a Stack.

 It explores as far as possible along each branch before backtracking.

+There are three main traversal orders that you’ll come across for graph traversal:

+PreOrder : Each vertex is added to the visited list and added to the output list BEFORE getting added to the Stack.
+PostOrder : Each vertex is added to the visited list and added to the output list AFTER it is popped off the Stack.
+Reverse PostOrder (also known as Topological Sort): Which returns an output list that is exactly the reverse of the post-order list.

 Time complexity : O(V + E)